-Clinical care, IT services, and the education industry are just a few of the areas in which NYU grads find work.
-The most popular career sector among alumni is the financial services industry.
-Former NYU graduates bring in around $67K on average.
+Graduates of NYU are found working in a number of different fields including clinical care, IT services, and the education industry.
+The most highly represented industry among alumni is the financial services industry.
+Former NYU graduates bring in $68K on average.

 Benefits and Perks

-Although just under half of the former students are compensated for vacation days, only two-fifths of alumni are paid for sick time.
-Health benefits extend to most former students, and the larger part of graduates also receive dental coverage.
-A large number of alumni save for retirement through a 401(k) plan.
-New York University alumni are also on the receiving end of a casual working environment, life insurance, a company-subsidized cell phone, and tuition reimbursement.
+Though a little less than half of the former students get paid time off for vacation, only two-fifths of alumni receive paid sick leave.
+Most respondents save for retirement through a 401(k) plan.
+Health insurance benefits extend to most graduates, and the larger part of grads sign up for dental plans.
+Graduates of New York University are also recipients of a casual working environment, life insurance, a company-subsidized cell phone, and tuition reimbursement.

 Median pay for Brandeis University grads is $67K, making their salaries most similar to those of NYU grads.
-Columbia University in the City of New York, Yeshiva University, and Princeton University are also similar to NYU.
+Other schools similar to NYU include Columbia University in the City of New York, Yeshiva University, and Princeton University.